 13. Solang Valley

-When traveling to Manali on holiday, Solang Valley is one of the most important tourist destinations in Himachal Pradesh.
+Solang Valley is one of the most famous Himachal Pradesh tourist destination.
+When traveling to Manali on holiday.
 The Solang Valley, located 1 km northwest of Manali, is one of the most popular tourist destinations.
 During the winter months, the Solang Valley is covered with ice.
 Skiing is a popular sport here, with valley training institutes and trainers looking after skiers and newcomers.

 A visit to the Anglican Church, built during the British period.
 Enjoy a great walk or trek to the mall below which leads to Monkey Point which is in the shape of Lord Hanuman’s feet.
 A must-see sunrise and sunset points where you can witness the most beautiful skies.
 Take the Gilbert Trail if you like to walk and explore nature.